 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the node.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

 Description: Node.exe is not essential for Windows and will often cause problems.
-Node.exe is located in a subfolder of "C:\Program Files".
+Node.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of C:\Windows or in a subfolder of "C:\Program Files\Common Files".

 The program is not visible.
 It is not a Windows core file.
+The program uses ports to connect to or from a LAN or the Internet.
+The file is digitally signed.
 Node.exe is able to monitor applications and manipulate other programs.
-Therefore the technical security rating is 45% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 46% dangerous, however you should also read the user reviews.

 Recommended: Identify node.exe related errors